Joebasshd/DBLP-coauthor/README.md

 The aim is to answer the question 'Which authors collaborate with each other the most?'

 I did not use the original dataset, as I couldn't successfully parse the xml file to user-friendly json or csv.
-So I used a chunk of the dataset from https://data.world/pulkit-jain/dblp-acm/workspace/file?filename=DBLP2.csv
+So I used a chunk of the dataset from https://data.world/pulkit-jain/dblp-acm/workspace/file?filename=DBLP2.csv.
-I used Association Rule for Data Mining and the algorithm used is Apriori algorithm.
+Association Rule for Data Mining was the method employed, and the Apriori algorithm was used to find frequent item sets.